 Final Say

-There’s a famous quote by Paulo Coelho which I liked.
+There’s a famous quote by Paulo Coelho that I liked.
 It says;

 “One day you will wake up & there won’t be any more time to do the things you’ve always wanted.
 Do it now.”